 Using the TEXTRIGHT function is a smart choice if you have to extract the matching string.

 The function returns the last word from the source range using the specified delimiter.
-This a UDF (user-defined function); you can use it after installing our free add-in, which contains advanced formula libraries.
+This is a UDF (user-defined function); you can use it after installing our free add-in, which contains advanced formula libraries.

 If you want to strip the filename from a cell, you have to use the following parameters.